 12. High-Yield Funds

-In general, funds produce interest, it may not be as high as mutual funds but it still adds up making it an appreciating asset.
-High-savings accounts offer upward of interest yearly, it is higher than the common savings account.
+In general, funds produce interest; it may not be as high as mutual funds, but it still adds up, making it an appreciating asset.
+High-savings accounts offer upward interest yearly, which is higher than the common savings account.

 Its interest rates change depending on the current market rates.
 Aside from that, having a high-yield online savings account will pay you interest on your cash balance.
 Just like with the traditional savings account earning money at your bank can also be convenient for high-yield funds such as accessible vehicles for your cash.